gurgunday/ghtml/README.md

 ## API Reference

+### `html`

-The main export of the package is the `html` function that can be used to tag template literals and escape their expressions.
+The `html` function is used to tag template literals and escape their expressions.
 To bypass escaping an expression, prefix it with `!`.

+### `htmlGenerator`

+The `htmlGenerator` function is a generator version of the `html` function.
+It allows for the generation of HTML fragments in a streaming manner, which can be particularly useful for large templates or when generating HTML on-the-fly.

+### `includeFile`

-Node.js users also have access to the `includeFile` function that reads and outputs the content of a file while caching it in memory for future use.
+Available for Node.js users, the `includeFile` function reads and outputs the content of a file, caching it in memory for future reuse.

 ## Usage

+### `html`

 ```js
 import { html } from "ghtml";